Data Quality

 How to implement data governance

 Every organization should have its own unique data governance framework to fit individual needs and meet data goals.
-But how can your company implement its own data governance plan?
+How can your company implement its own data governance plan?

-First, your chief data officer or data governance manager needs to establish company-specific goals and decide how you measure your progress toward them.
-This will help them build a basic setup for your policies, which will then lead your company to the technology and teams required to effectively carry out data governance processes.
+First, your CDO or Data Governance Manager needs to establish company-specific goals and determine how you measure your progress.
+This will help them build a basic setup for your policies, leading your company to the technology and teams required to effectively carry out data governance processes.

-Once your company has done this, it can then identify the data stewards and steering committee members of your company’s data assets and business units.
+Once your company has done this, it can identify the Data Stewards and Steering Committee members of your company’s data assets and business units.
 Collaborate with these employees and involve them in the ongoing evolution of your data governance framework whenever possible.

-As the data governance framework is finalized, document and internally distribute the policies to all employees that will be working with data within your company.
-Implement training and education resources to ensure that all data rules are being followed to compliance standards and regulations.
+As the data governance framework is finalized, document and internally distribute the policies to all employees working with data within your company.
+Implement training and education resources to ensure all data rules are followed to comply with standards and regulations.

 Hidden Anchor

-Implementation of data governance processes and programs is challenging for most organizations — especially as they evolve and consistently change with new data policies.
-This is where it’s important that data stewards or system admins are involved in steering committee meetings and updates in order to resolve any difficulties in practice.
+Implementation of data governance processes and programs is challenging for most organizations—especially as they evolve and consistently change with new data policies.
+Data Stewards or system admins must be involved in Steering Committee meetings and updates to resolve any difficulties in practice.

 Hidden Anchor